Listen to the intro:

 So: example.

 Jim is 40 and has 20 years left on his mortgage.
-15 years later, he’s near the end of his term, and his mortgage is pretty much paid off.
+Fifteen years later, he’s near the end of his term, and his mortgage is pretty much paid off.
 However, he’s 55 now and has a dodgy ticker.

-HOWEVER, he has a conversion option, so now he can turn his MP policy into a Life Insurance policy.
+However, he has a conversion option, so now he can turn his MP policy into a Life Insurance policy.
 WITHOUT having to disclose the dodgy ticker, which would otherwise cost him a price hike.

 Sound.